b3h3moth/UnixCentric/README.md

 ## src (Source Code)

-Learning the art of the C language programming and the Unix System Programming: reading and writing code.
+Learning the art of the C language programming and the Unix Systems Programming with a lot of source code.

 ## doc (Documentation)

-A lot of documentation: articles, talks, full books, tutorials, bibliography.
+A lot of documentation: the standards and reference manuals, bibliography (printed books), open/free docs, articles, talks.